LevinJ/SFND_3D_Object_Tracking/README.md

 Course project for Udacity Sensor Fusion Engineer Nanodegree Program

-This project predicts the time to colission (TTC) with preceding car by utilzing raw data from both lidar and camera sensors.
+This project predicts the time to colission (TTC) with preceding car by utilizing raw data from both lidar and camera sensors.
 Below is the overall system architecture.
 Note that the yellow bounding box part regarding keypoint/descriptoer/matching has been implemented in [last feature tracking project](https://github.com/LevinJ/SFND_2D_Feature_Tracking).

 <img src="images/course_code_structure.png" width="779" height="414" />